Land cover

 These are Roger's notes relating to the use of Land cover.

-The Land Cover is now part of the propagation model.
+Land Coverage is now part of the propagation model.

 ***Warning***